 Plan Out Your Front Porch

-Capturing that farmhouse look all starts at the front door.
+Capturing modern farmhouse style all starts at the front door.
 “Not many things scream ‘farmhouse’ like a big front porch,” said Brooke.
 “Porches on a traditional farmhouse are sometimes over-decorated and cluttered.
 So, we make sure to decorate our porches with a minimalist approach where less is more.”

 This is especially true if, like us, your front porch is practically nonexistent.
-Keep it tidy to maximize the look of the space.
+Square footage doesn’t matter.
+Just keep it tidy to maximize the look of the space.

 Find Space For Dramatic Seating